RandomComputerUser/FancyLighting/README.md

 - Tweaked the default ambient occlusion settings
 - Tweaked simulated normal maps when gamma correction is disabled to better match how it looks when gamma correction is enabled
 - Increased the range of the normal maps strength setting
-- Increased the range of the light absorption setting
+- Increased the range of the solid block light absorption setting
 - Improved dithering with overbright rendering and enhanced shaders and colors enabled
 - Increased the max overbright brightness with enhanced colors and shaders enabled from 4x to 16x
 - Fixed graphical glitches with shimmer waterfalls